poetapp/documentation/rdd/timestamp-receipts.md

 - Download the timestamp from the blockchain, given the blockHash provided in the receipt
 - Compare the downloaded timestamp against the Merkle Root

+Creating the Merkle Tree out of the Verifiable Claim Ids deterministically will either require storing the position of the Verifiable Claim Id we are generating the receipt for in the receipt itself or sorting the ids deterministically.

 ## Merkle Trees

 Using a Merkle Tree provide a deterministic way to reduce a set of hashes to a single hash and also allows us to reduce the amount of hashes that need to be stored and calculated.
 The latter is an optimization rather than a requirement, but it is a standard in the industry.